 1 1/2 cups cooked quinoa

 Olive oil spray

 Heat oven to 400°.
 Spray a little olive oil spray in a medium size saute pan and heat on a medium flame.
 Add onion, garlic and cilantro to the pan.
 Saute about 2 minutes and add ground turkey.
 Season with salt and garlic powder, and cumin and brown meat for several minutes until meat is completely cooked through.
-Add 1/4 cup of tomato sauce and 1/2 cup of chicken broth, mix well and simmer on low for about 5 minutes.
-Combine cooked rice and meat together.
+Add 1/2 cup of chicken broth, mix well and simmer on low for about 5 minutes.
+Combine cooked quinoa and meat together.

 **Randi's Side Notes**